squizzdotcom/squizz-platform-api-php-library/README.md

 	use EcommerceStandardsDocuments\ESDocumentConstants;
 	use EcommerceStandardsDocuments\ESDocumentProduct;

-	//obtain or load in an organisation's API credentials, in this example from URL parameters
+	//obtain or load in an organisation's API credentials, in this example from command line arguments
 	$orgID = $_GET["orgID"];
 	$orgAPIKey = $_GET["orgAPIKey"];
 	$orgAPIPass = $_GET["orgAPIPass"];
 	$supplierOrgID = $_GET["supplierOrgID"];
-	$retrieveTypeID = APIv1EndpointOrgRetrieveESDocument::RETRIEVE_TYPE_ID_PRICING;
+	$retrieveTypeID = $_GET["retrieveTypeID"];
+	$customerAccountCode = $_GET["customerAccountCode"];
 	$sessionTimeoutMilliseconds = 60000;

+	//get the first 5000 records.
+Change the starting index to get the next page of records if 5000 records is returned
+	$recordsMaxAmount = 5000;
+	$recordsStartIndex = 0;

 	echo "<div>Making a request to the SQUIZZ.com API</div><br/>";